WebOfTrust/keri/docs/Q-and-A.md

 ## *Q: What's wrong with SSL certificate intermediairies?

-Administrative Identifier Issuance and Binding; especially the binding between keypair and identifier based on an assertion of an intermediairy administrator.
+Administrative Identifier Issuance and Binding; especially the binding between key pair and identifier based on an assertion of an intermediary administrator.
 This is what's weak and therefore wrong.
 [See more](https://ssimeetup.org/key-event-receipt-infrastructure-KERI-secure-identifier-overlay-internet-sam-smith-webinar-58/) in an explanatory presentation.\
 *(@henkvancann)*

 ## **Q: What's DNS Hijacking